zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ## Introduction

-In Studio Pro version 10.17, we introduced OQL v2.
-You will have to switch to OQL v2 in order to enable View entities.
-See the [View entities](/refguide/app-settings/#enable-view-entities) app setting for more information.
+In Studio Pro version 10.19, we introduced OQL v2.
+It can be enabled by setting the [OQL version 2](/refguide/app-settings/#oql-version-2) app setting to *Yes*.
+You will have to switch to OQL v2 in order to enable [View entities](/refguide/view-entities/).

 OQL v2 syntax is the same as OQL.
 However, there are a few differences in the handling of specific, mostly not very common, cases.